 PARLIAMENTARY GENERAL ELECTION 1972

-Unlike the last GE, vibrant contests returned and PAP faced challenges in nearly all seats.
-UNF contested more than half of them, which would be the last time an opposition party did so.
-Barisan reversed its boycott position and entered the fray, fuelling internal party dissension by those who disagreed with the move.
+Unlike the last GE, vibrant contests returned and PAP faced challenges in nearly all seats, with UNF contesting more than half of them, the last time a single opposition force did so.
+Barisan reversed its boycott position and entered the fray, fuelling internal party dissent by those who disagreed with the move.
 WP was rejuvenated by former district judge J. B. Jeyaretnam while its former leader and ex-Chief Minister David Marshall, who had contemplated standing as an independent, was kept out of the running by a stingray wound.
-Former Barisan and UPP legislators, Kow Kee Seng and Ng Teng Kian, contested their previous wards as independents.
+Former Barisan and UPP legislators, Kow Kee Seng and Ng Teng Kian, contested their previous wards but as independents.
 The report by the Electoral Boundaries Delineation Committee was tabled in Parliament on 19 October 1971 and passed on 31 December 1971, introducing seven new constituencies.
 Despite stiffer competition, PAP captured every seat in Parliament for the second time.
-Attributing this to the loss of opposition parties' credibility caused by their wavering political manoeuvres, coupled with Singapore's progress and development despite the absence of opposition in Parliament, PAP leaders believed voters did not see a need for parliamentary diversity or irresponsible opposition, which could impede effective governance and hamstring good but unpopular decisions.
+Attributing this to the lack of credibility of opposition parties due to their wavering political manoeuvres, coupled with Singapore's progress and development despite the absence of opposition in Parliament, PAP leaders believed voters did not see a need for parliamentary diversity or irresponsible opposition, which could impede effective governance and hamstring good but unpopular decisions.
 Nevertheless, the topic revolving around whether it was healthy to have a one-party legislature with no alternatives was often rife in national discussions, leading Prime Minister Lee Kuan Yew to float the idea of giving seats to academics of the two local universities.

 2nd Parliament dissolved: 16 August 1972 [Wed]